Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Office and Regional Variation

-For investor cases, InvestLaos separates central or Vientiane Capital approvals from provincial-level approvals.
-If a provincial planning and investment office cannot provide the needed technical service, the investor may need to route the file through the Investment Promotion Department in Vientiane or the Consular Department.
-Build in extra time if your company or investment approval is province-based.
+For investor cases, InvestLaos separates central or Vientiane Capital approvals from provincial approvals.
+Provincial investors normally use the provincial planning and investment office and Provincial Police Headquarters.
+If a provincial office cannot provide the required technical service, the investor can use the Investment Promotion Department in Vientiane or apply directly to the Consular Department for the multiple-entry visa.
+Allow extra time if more than one office must handle the file.

 The NI-B2 Business Visa

-Foreign investors and stockholders of registered Lao companies use the NI-B2 (or I-B2) business visa.
-Eligibility requires that the applicant is named on the enterprise registration as an investor or stockholder.
-Directors and deputy directors who hold no shares cannot use this route.
-They must take the LA-B2 employment path with a work permit.
+Foreign investors and stockholders of registered Lao companies use the NI-B2 or I-B2 investor visa.
+Current InvestLaos guidance requires the applicant to be an approved investor or a stockholder named in the company's documents.
+Directors and deputy directors who hold no shares use the LA-B2 route and must obtain a work permit.

 The SP-B3 Spouse Visa